The most beautiful blooms in Florence

 Would you like to discover the most beautiful gardens in Florence?
 Click here!
 Here, instead, our in-depth look at the Boboli Gardens.

-More than 1,500 varieties of irises from all over the world including the very rare aquatic species of Japanese and Louisiana irises can be seen in this special corner of Florence.
-Opening days are April 25 to May 20, 10 a.m. to 6 p.m. (last admission 5:30 p.m.).
-You enter from Piazzale Michelangelo with free admission (Here our interview with Vincenzo Corti, President of the Italian Iris Society).
+In this special corner of Florence, you can admire more than 1,500 varieties of irises from all over the world, including the extremely rare aquatic species of Japanese and Louisiana irises.The exhibition runs from April 25 to May 20.
+Admission is free, and the entrance is on Piazzale Michelangelo (Here our interview with Vincenzo Corti, President of the Italian Iris Society).

 To celebrate the first bloom, nothing beats a stroll through the enchanting Rose Garden.
 Enriched with sculptures by artist Folon, a small Japanese corner and more than 350 varieties of roses, the oldest of which date back to the 1500s.
 The garden is located west of Piazzale Michelangelo, and its entrance is at the top of Viale Poggi.
-Open in May-June from 8 a.m. to 8 p.m. and admission is free.
+Open year-round with free admission.

 Located in the hills of Settignano, just a few minutes' drive from Florence.
 From the garden of Villa Gamberaia there is an exceptional view of Florence and the Arno valley.
 It is decorated with lemon, tangerine and grapefruit plants placed in four large flowerbeds, at the center of which is a peach orchard and enriched by a mixed border of perennials with an extraordinary bloom of roses, azaleas, peonies.
 Open from 9 a.m. to 7 p.m. (last entry at 6 p.m.) on weekdays.
 On Sundays, the gardens are open from 9:00 am to 6:00 pm (last entry at 5:00 pm).
 The cost of the regular ticket is €20, for FAI members €18 and for students €15.